awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

 Delete an Email Address
 ========================

-Delete a verified email address from the list of identities.
+To delete a verified email address from the list of identities use the the :SES-api:`DeleteIdentity <API_DeleteIdentity>`operation.

 **Imports**